 Mistaking a high-performing employee for a high-potential employee can be costly.
 As Vincent van de Belt, a consultant at Cubiks, points out, “If an organization is not able to distinguish between performance and potential, it will have difficulty identifying talent.”

 This happens all the time.
-A top-performing sales rep is promoted to sales manager, and struggles to transition from killing his sales goals to helping a team of junior reps kill theirs.
+Top performers are promoted to sales manager, and they struggle to transition from killing sales goals to helping a team of junior reps kill theirs.
 Meanwhile, the junior rep whose hard work has facilitated the success of sales teams for years feels undervalued, and decides it’s time to start looking for growth opportunities elsewhere.
 Both scenarios hurt morale and drive turnover.

 “Performance and potential are not mutually exclusive.
 Van de Belt suggests that “people always possess a combination of both.”

 But a manager who understands the difference will be more effective in engaging and retaining employees who exemplify aptitude in one or both.
 To that end, this article outlines strategies any manager can apply to identify, assess, and develop high potentials and high performers.